MatthewLennie/JDAChallenge/README.md

 2. Approaching real large data sets means that firstly, the data needs to be accessed in a way that doesn't require all of the data be pulled on a single machine.

+These can create bottle necks in terms of memory read/write, network bandwidth for distributed training as well as processing bottle necks.

 Usually to handle these problems you would use a library which handles the boilerplate of doing lazy evalulation as well as mapping operations over multiple machines and then reducing results.
 One example of a library is DASK; a library that I have been using in my research.